Top 10 Vulnerability Management Metrics for Effective Reporting

 Why it matters: Not all assets are equal.
 This metric supports asset-based risk management, ensuring high-value targets receive the most protection.

 Strategic impact: Getting this right helps CISOs and engineers align security investments with business priorities.
-It’s best to enable asset-centric exposure views, highlighting which systems require urgent attention.
+It’s best to enable asset-centric exposure views to highlight which systems require urgent attention.

 Why it matters: Assumptions of successful remediation without verification can lead to false confidence and residual risk.